devvid/ansible-elk-example/README.md

 Application and system logs.

 # Development
-Ansible scripts to setup the remote host server, creating 8 virtual machines each running a different config.
+Ansible scripts to setup the remote host server, creating 3 virtual machines each running a different config.
-Node = Server

 - Management server
     - Ansible script runs from here, connects to the remote servert and setups up KVM/virtual machines.